luigi37/cordova-plugin-android-volume/README.md

 ## Set Functions

-`volume` is an integer between 0 and 100.
+`volume` is a double between 0 and 1

 `showToast` is a boolean which, if true, will report the volume change in a toast message.
 Default: `true`.
 (Optional)